jggatter/Notes/docker/docker compose.md

 We can reset the status of the project using `down`, which destroys everything except for external volumes:
 `docker-compose down`
+Running the following instead will also destroy the external volumes that were created:
+`docker-compose down -v`

 ### Other useful CLI commands